foundeo/fixinator/README.md

 ### ignoreScanners

 An array of scanner name slugs to ignore.
+For example `["sqlinjection","xss","pathtraversal"]` would ignore or omit the results of the _SQL Injection Scanner_ the _Cross Site Scripting (XSS) Scanner_ and the _Path Traversal_ scanner.

 ### minSeverity